festvox/datasets-CMU_DoG/README.md

 ## Statistics

 * Total number of conversations(having at least 1 turns): 4112
+* Total number of distinct users participating the conversations: 4929
 * Rating
   * The whole data is splited into 3 parts, from rate 1(lower) to 3(better).
   * Rate 1: Low BLEU score(< 0.1), or the number of turns lower than 10